pangtouyuyu/Project2/README.md

 With this code.

-You can get the result of to polynomials.
+You can get the result of adding two polynomials.

 For example: